sauravraghuvanshi/azure-docs-powershell/Az/Az.Migrate/New-AzMigrateServerReplication.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+DISKTAG <IVMwareCbtEnableMigrationInputTargetDiskTags>: Specifies the tag to be used for disk creation.
+  - `[(Any) <String>]`: This indicates any property can be added to this object.

 DISKTOINCLUDE <IVMwareCbtDiskInput[]>: Specifies the disks on the source server to be included for replication.
   - `DiskId <String>`: The disk Id.